lucasdietrich/AVRTOS/readme.md

 ### Description

-Following code configures an usart, and blink a led at a frequency of 1Hz.
+Example [minimal-example](src/examples/minimal-example/main.c) configures an usart, and blink a led at a frequency of 1Hz.
 Morover, typing a character on the serial console will wake up a thread.

 ### Code